gbif/ipt/IPT2ApplyingLicense.wiki.md

 ## Introduction

 In accordance with the [GBIF licensing policy](http://www.gbif.org/terms/licences), a dataset should be made available for use under CC0, CC-BY, or CC-BY-NC.
+GBIF's recommended best practice is to use the most recent version, which 4.0 for CC-BY and CC-BY-NC.
+This is in line with Creative Commons' recommendation that:

+> [y]ou should always use the latest version of the Creative Commons licenses in order to take advantage of the many improvements described on the [license versions page](https://wiki.creativecommons.org/wiki/License_Versions).
+In particular, 4.0 is meant to be better suited to international use, and use in many different contexts, including [sharing data](https://blog.creativecommons.org/2011/08/23/data-governance-our-idea-for-the-moore-foundation/).

+More information about what's new in the 4.0 CC license suite can be found [here](https://creativecommons.org/version4/).
+This is the version supported by the latest version of the IPT (v2.3.2).

-This page describes how to properly apply a license to a dataset, ensuring consistency at the dataset level and the record level.
+The remainder of this page describes how to properly apply a license to a dataset, and how to ensure consistency at the dataset level and the record level.

 Please note that CC0 is technically a waiver.